sipart/spring_lab/GCP setup and more.md

 10.132.0.221/20 and up for CEs

-#### Add automation Linux box image ([18.04 Ubuntu server](https://ipnet.xyz/2018/06/ubuntu-image-for-eve-ng-python-for-network-engineers/)) to EVE-NG and add to any topology - login as pfne.
+#### Add automation Linux box image by Calin @ https://ipnet.xyz ([18.04 Ubuntu server](https://ipnet.xyz/2018/06/ubuntu-image-for-eve-ng-python-for-network-engineers/)) to EVE-NG and add to any topology - login as pfne.

 Edit the netplan file to get Linux box networked (Ubuntu 18.04 uses netplan for interface config)